zydou/arti/doc/dev/notes/rpc-meta-draft.md

 -32601 	Method not found 	The method does not exist / is not available on this object.
 -32602 	Invalid params 		Invalid method parameter(s).
--32603 	Internal error		The server suffered some kind of internal problem 1	Object error		The requested target object was not valid 2	Request error		The requested operation was recognised but could not be performed
+-32603 	Internal error		The server suffered some kind of internal problem 1	Object error		Some requested object was not valid
+2	Request error		Some other error occurred.
 ```

 We do not anticipate regularly extending this list of values.